shakhauat-71/Text-Preprocessing-NLP/README.md

 5. Evaluation.

-Here I have uploaded text preprocessing task like,
+Here in this repositories I have uploaded text preprocessing task like,
 1. html tag remove.
 2. url remove.
 3. punctuation remove.